LSST: from Science Drivers to Reference Design and Anticipated Data Products: SUMMARY AND CONCLUSIONS

-LSST has been conceived as a public facility: the database that it will produce, and the associated object catalogs that are generated from that database, will be made available to the world's scientific community and to the public at large with no proprietary period.
-The software which creates the LSST database will be open source. {\it LSST will be a significant milestone in the globalization of the information revolution.} LSST will put terabytes of data each night into the hands of anyone that wants to explore it, and in some sense will become an internet telescope: the ultimate network peripheral device to explore the Universe, and a shared resource for all humanity.
+Alerts of transient, variable, and moving objects will be issued worldwide within 60 seconds of detection.
+An extensive public outreach program will provide a new view of the sky to curious minds of all ages worldwide.
+We are working with prospective foreign partners to make all of the LSST science data more broadly available worldwide.
+As of 2017, 34 institutions from 23 countries have signed Memoranda of Agreement to contribute significantly to the LSST operating costs, in exchange for participation in the science collaborations and data access.
+The software which processes the pixels and creates the LSST database is open source.
+LSST will be a significant milestone in the globalization of the information revolution.
+The vast relational database of 32 trillion observations of 40 billion objects will be mined for the unexpected and used for precision experiments in astrophysics.
+LSST will be in some sense an internet telescope: the ultimate network peripheral device to explore the Universe, and a shared resource for all humanity.